APooladian/TVProjection/README.md

 Denoising Lena in 100 iterations takes roughly 3.22 seconds on a single consumer-grade GPU.
 Denoising 50 Lena's in parallel takes approximately 16 seconds (not 160 seconds).

+To use: run "./run.sh" in the examples folder.

 ### Citation
 If you find this to be helpful in your research, please both myself and the original work:
 ```